justmedave254/justmedave254/README.md

 ## I'm a Student and Developer!!

-- 🔭 I'm currently a student at Alliance High School
+- 🔭 Previously a student at Alliance High School
 - 🌱 I’m currently a Python developer and learning Ethical Hacking🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more while self-developing
+- 🥅 2022 Goals: Contribute more while self-developing
 - ⚡ Fun fact: I love to draw, play piano, write, read novels and have fun

 ### Connect with me: